The Bradford Literature Festival

 May 2015 saw the launch of the first Bradford Literature Festival - a celebration of literary culture will it is hoped will become a popular annual event for the city of Bradford and the Bronte Country area.

 The event returned in 2016 with even more speakers and venues getting involved, and a very diverse range of topics were covered.
-Appropriately enough for the location there was even a weekend dedicated to the Brontes with seminars given by Anne Bronte author Nick Holland, the the Bronte Society's Ann Dinsdale and TV presenter Christa Ackroyd (pictured above right).
+Appropriately enough for the location there was a weekend dedicated to the Brontes with seminars given by Anne Bronte author Nick Holland, the the Bronte Society's Ann Dinsdale and TV presenter Christa Ackroyd (pictured above).